What are backlinks?

 I have utilized this concept quite often when my initial product review suggestion has been ignored.
 Sometimes you have to write a review on a product before you get it so that you CAN get it.

 To give you an example.
 I wrote an article on the Top Road Bike Cycling Shoes.
 Unfortunately, I was unsuccessful at acquiring any of the shoes before the review, but afterward, I was able to get a few pairs.
 Once I had the shoes, I could then write up accompanying articles to help boost the performance of the original.
 Also, this increased the odds of backlinks.

 The article your reading right now is a great example of a Roundup article.

-19. Event Coverage, Expos And Conferences
+19. Event Coverage, Expos, And Conferences

-Every year here in Austin we attend what is know as “The Running Event”.
+Every year here in Austin we attend what is known as “The Running Event”.
 We take lots of pictures, get the scoop on new fitness gear and interview lots of companies and oh yeah we walk away with a ton of free swag for reviews.
 All this adds up to a lot of exposure both for us and for companies we engage with.

 Even small towns have expos and events that people want to know about and link to.

 Austin also has a conference known as Pubcon.
 I just found out about it this year, but I will certainly be more active about covering it next year.